antoKeinanen/obsidian-finnish-spellcheck/README.md

 The Finnish Spellcheck for Obsidian is a plugin for [obsidian](https://obsidian.md) that integrates advanced spellchecking and grammatical analysis into your Obsidian editor.
 It utilizes Voikko, a tool for Finnish language that includes morphological analysis, spelling, grammar checking, hyphenation, and other linguistic data.

 ## Installation
-**Note: Currently, this plugin cannot be installed directly from the Obsidian plugin marketplace.**
+The plugin can be installed from the obsidian community plugins page.

 ### Manual Installation
 1. Download the latest `main.js`, `styles.css`, and `manifest.json` files from the [releases page](https://github.com/antoKeinanen/obsidian-finnish-spellcheck/releases).